synthesizerwriter/OWLfoot_mr/README.md

 # OWLfoot_mr.github.io
 ***Adding a footswitch input to the OWL Pedal***

-Ths project is a '*technology enabler*': a piece of hardware that is then used in several software projects (which will also be documented here...).
+Ths project is a '*technology enabler*': a piece of hardware that is then used in several software projects (which will also be documented here on the 'synthesizerwriter' github...).

 *The OWL Pedal*